-Solids are formed from a large number of small crystals.
+Solids are formed from many small crystals.
 However, during the process of crystallization, the defect in solids occurs due to the fast or moderate rate of formation of crystals.
 Defects, in general, are defined as those in which there will be irregularities in the arrangements of constituent particles.
 On the basis of irregular arrangement, the defect may be a point or line defect.

 In an ideal crystal when there are any irregularities of arrangement around any point or any atom in the crystal then it is said to be deviation point defect.
 Likewise, when there is any deviation of arrangement in the entire row of lattice points of crystals then such type of defect will be line defect.
 We will learn about all the defects in solids in this lesson.